Quiet on Set: The Dark Side of Kids TV: Dan Schneider's response

 Alexa Nikolas, one of the individuals featured in the documentary, released a YouTube live stream reacting to Schneider's video on March 20, 2024.
 In her video, she criticized Schneider's decision to release a public video rather than sending private apologies to each of the former child stars and staff members.
 Furthermore, she also voiced her disapproval at Schneider's decision to enlist an actor in one of his shows to conduct the interview, likening it to an echo chamber.
 Nikolas concluded by saying "I don't forgive Dan Schneider" and accused him of "playing the victim."
 Nikolas founded a protest organization, "Eat Predators", which has sold merchandise critical of Nickelodeon.
 Some people have criticized Nikolas on social media for this, accusing her, according to BuzzFeed of "'profiting' from her Nickelodeon costars' 'trauma'".
 Nikolas has responded to this by writing, "Nickelodeon was my childhood trauma TOO.
 BTW.
 I got exploited as a child while in a toxic work environment and that company made millions of dollars off of [sic] us kids.
 I want to see people supporting me and others rocking a Sickelodeon t-shirt.
 You watch that doc and attack me?".

-All That cast member Bryan Hearne, who was featured in the documentary, found Schneider's performative, stating "If I could be candid, Dan was an actor before all of this,"…"And so I think that he brushed off some chops and gave us a nice performance.
+All That cast member Bryan Hearne, who was featured in the documentary, found Schneider's performative, stating "If I could be candid, Dan was an actor before all of this,"..."And so I think that he brushed off some chops and gave us a nice performance.
 Where was all this apologizing when Jennette McCurdy's book came out?"
 Leon Frierson, another individual featured in the documentary, had a more positive reaction to Schneider's video.
 In a statement to Entertainment Weekly, he said Schenider acknowledged his mistakes while he "shed light on a failed process" to reduce any questionable content on the network.
 On the That's F***ed Up Podcast, Frierson also revealed that he was paid about 1/10 as much as cast members from other networks.

 In May 2024, Schneider sued the producers of the documentary for defamation, claiming that the series implied he was complicit in child sexual abuse.
 The producers of Quiet on Set attempted to dismiss the suit by filing a motion, claiming Schneider's suit was a SLAPP suit.
 In November 2024, Los Angeles Superior Court Judge Ashfaq Chowdhury ruled that Schneider's suit had merit and had not been brought "on frivolous grounds, simply to harass defendants", allowing it to proceed.

+In September 2026, Schneider's lawsuit was thrown out due to an appeal by Warner Bros.
+Discovery, Sony, and producers Mary Robertson and Emma Schwartz, citing California's anti-SLAPP law.